-The Board will evaluate the training needs of the Directors on a continuous basis and determine the relevant programmes, seminar and briefings that will enhance their knowledge and enable them to discharge their duties effectively.
+The Board will evaluate their own training needs on a continuous basis and to determine the relevant programmes, seminar and briefings that will enhance their knowledge and enable them to discharge their duties effectively.

 B. SHAREHOLDERS

 1. Relationship with Shareholders and Investors